galvsk/galvsk.github.io/_posts/2024-10-22-Matrix-Calculus.md

 \end{split}
 $$

-For now, we will avoid making this more abstract by considering functions of higher rank objects (i.e., matrices), as the Jacobian will be a higher order tensor.
+For now, we will avoid making this more abstract by considering functions of higher rank objects (i.e., tensors), as the Jacobian will be a higher order tensor.
 In the following sections, we will look at the most common matrix calculus operations applicable to deep learning, defining the Jacobian for element-wise operations on vectors (e.g., scalar and vector addition, scalar and vector multiplication, and the application of an arbitrary non-linear function).
 We will also detail matrix-vector multiplication, here the Jacobian will be a third order tensor, but due to the simple linear nature of the operation, this high dimensional tensor will have a particularly friendly form.

 ## Element-wise Operations